Miguel Induráin

 Miguel Induráin Larraya (/es/; born 16 July 1964) is a retired Spanish road racing cyclist.
-Induráin won five Tours de France from 1991 to 1995, the fourth, and last, to win five times, and the only five-time winner to achieve those victories consecutively.
+Induráin won five Tours de France from 1991 to 1995, the fourth to win five times, and the only five-time winner to achieve those victories consecutively.

 He won the Giro d'Italia twice, becoming one of seven people to achieve the Giro-Tour double in the same season.
 He wore the race leader's yellow jersey in the Tour de France for 60 days.
-He holds the record for the most consecutive Tour de France wins and shares the record for most wins with Jacques Anquetil, Bernard Hinault and Eddy Merckx.
+He holds the record for the most consecutive Tour de France wins and shares the record for most wins with Jacques Anquetil, Bernard Hinault, Eddy Merckx and Tadej Pogačar.
 In 1993, Indurain came close to cycling's 'Triple Crown' when, having already won the Giro and the Tour, he finished in second place just 19 seconds behind in the World Championship.

 Induráin's ability and physical size—186 cm and 76 kg—earned him the nickname "Miguelón" or "Big Mig".
 He was the youngest rider ever to win the Spanish amateur national road championship, when he was 18, at 20 the youngest rider to lead the Vuelta a España, and at 20 he won a stage of the Tour de l'Avenir.